Wood Treatment

 Water-based wood preservers are generally more pleasant to work with.
 They are often lower in Volatile Organic Compounds (VOCs), meaning they give off fewer fumes than solvent alternatives.
 There is a misconception that solvent-based wood preservers are more effective, rooted in the idea that they’re more “concentrated” – but this is not always true.

-Water-based wood preservatives generally benefit from quicker drying times measured within hours.
+Water-based wood preservatives mostly benefit from quicker drying times measured within hours.
 They are more viscous than solvent-based stains, so be careful when applying them to avoid unintended dripping onto plants around the garden.
 Post-application of wood-based preservatives is usually an easier process.
 Always follow the manufacturer’s instructions.

 Some water-based preservatives are tinted, offering a preserver and a finish in one product.